-DEB 11 (Policy 11 - Traffic flows and non-residential car parking)
+DEB 8 (Policy 8 - Traffic flows and non-residential car parking)

 - a) Development should identify the realistic level of traffic it is likely to generate.
 It must assess the potential impact of this traffic on pedestrians, cyclists, road safety, parking and congestion within the parish and include measures to mitigate any impacts.
-Development that would give rise to unacceptable highway dangers will not be permitted. - b) When proposals for development are considered opportunities to provide public car parking near the primary school, high school, and leisure centre will be taken, and the delivery will be secured through the planning process.
+Development that would give rise to unacceptable highway dangers will not be permitted. - b) When proposals for development are considered, opportunities to provide public car parking near the primary school, high school, and leisure centre will be taken, and the delivery will be secured through the planning process.

-DEB 12 (Policy 12 - Non-motorised networks)
+DEB 9 (Policy 9 - Non-motorised networks)

-a) Existing footpaths and bridleways provide a high level of amenity value and will be protected.
+Existing footpaths and bridleways identified in the Proposals Map provide a high level of amenity value and will be protected.
 New developments should take every opportunity to enhance existing networks and provide new networks where appropriate.